 They also feature robust SDL modular connectivity that can use the same cables as other AT or PS/2 SDL-sporting Model Ms used.
 The M4-1 specifically used the same Y-split dual PS/2 cable the Model M5-1 and M5-2 trackball keyboards used for keyboard and mouse connectivity.
 A notable improvement (or visual disruptor, depending on your perspective) over the SSK is the inclusion of lock-light LEDs.
 The M4s never partook in the 'generations' IBM and later Lexmark maintained for the buckling springs keyboards.
 Although, branding had some nuances that will be explained in a later section.

-M4s would have been used in a variety of roles, including server monitor, sysadmin, and docked laptop setups as evidenced by the fact many M4 part/FRU numbers are typically included in mid to late '90s IBM ThinkPad hardware maintenance manuals.
+M4s were used in a variety of roles, including server monitor, sysadmin, and docked laptop setups as evidenced by the fact many M4 part/FRU numbers are typically included in mid to late 1990s IBM ThinkPad hardware maintenance manuals.
+Off-white M4-1s were also associated with the IBM PS/2 E released in June 1993, the first Energy Star-compliant PC.
 By 1999, IBM succeeded the M4 with the rubber dome based IBM Space Saver II Keyboard (model RT3200), but Unicomp continued to produce the keyboard as the Unicomp Mighty Mouse (codenamed "Surf") until the end of the 2000s.

 So, in the beginning, I mentioned a story to tell.
 As it turns out, that story is interesting from the beginning - in 1991.
 IBM in some ways was still a fairly 'vertical' company during the late '80s; even after the introduction of the IBM PC in 1981 that used many off-the-shelf components, they especially still controlled much of the production process for their keyboards.
 This led to them naturally reusing whatever they could, likely for the economies of scale benefit and making the research cost of the products more digestible.
 With this in mind, it shouldn't be surprising that the Model M4 family of keyboards originated as a keyboard assembly for a few early pre-ThinkPad laptops and a numeric keypad attachment for one of them.
 So, what are these M4 predecessors then?